Born: July 17, 1932 (Portland, OR)

-Miss Steiner received her professional training from the Curtis Institute of Music (Mus.B.) and University of Southern California (M.M.) having studied with Efrem Zimbalist and Jascha Heifetz.
-Chamber Music studies were with Rudolph Serkin, William Primrose, Adolph Busch, Alexander Schneider and Marcel Moyse.
+Diana Steiner received her professional training from the Curtis Institute of Music (Mus.B.) where she received her diploma in 1949 and a bachelor of music degree in 1957.
+She also studied at the University of Southern California receving a master of music degree in 1970.
+Her studies were with Efrem Zimbalist and Jascha Heifetz and chamber music studies with Rudolph Serkin, William Primrose, Adolph Busch, Alexander Schneider and Marcel Moyse.

 As a teacher of violin and piano, early on, Miss Steiner realized that there were numerous opportunities for piano students to play simplified versions of great classics, while her violin students had little or no such material.
 She therefore created a whole body of arrangements of composers’ music from Baroque through Romantic.
 Levels begin at high beginner (second year), through intermediate.
 Much of the levels are in first position.
 All are faithful to the originals and in most cases in the same key signature.
 She is a certified Master Teacher with the Music Teachers National Association.